MaxLuisRodriguez/CS229-Final-Project-Temporal-Pianist-Technique-Classification/README.md

 ## Contributing

 This is a CS229 final project.
-For questions or contributions, please contact the project authors.
+For questions or contributions, please contact the project author.

 ## License